yorkxin/git-io-shortener/README.markdown

+# DEPRECATED

+As of January 2022, [GitHub put `git.io` service to read-only](https://github.blog/changelog/2022-04-25-git-io-deprecation/).
+Therefore, this extension no longer work.

 # Git.io URL Shortener (Chrome Extension)

-Did you ever feel annoying when shortening a GitHub URL [with Git.io](http://git.io/help), by typing `curl -i` manually?
+Did you ever feel annoying when shortening a GitHub URL with Git.io, by typing `curl -i` manually?
 Let's do it within our browser!

 ## Demo: Click the Icon, and You'll See it